Building a greener future with sustainable ecommerce

 Even for larger enterprises, justifying the initial expenditure to stakeholders can be difficult, especially when the return on investment (ROI) is not immediately apparent.

-3. Consumer Education and Awareness
+3. Consumer education and awareness

 Another challenge is educating consumers about the importance of sustainability.
 While awareness is growing, there's a majority of the market that prioritises convenience and cost over sustainability.